akkuplus/DE_Capstone/README.md

 The project requires a *Python 3.7* environment, Pyspark 2.4.3., and JAVA8-JDK (or higher).

-To load data from AWS S3, AWS CLI is required, or use the zip files provided in GitHub project.
+To load data from AWS S3, AWS CLI is required, using the files provided at `./data_collection/*` in GitHub project.

 To access AWS S3 and to process data with AWS EMR, the config-file dl.cfg in sections [AWS] contains the access information.
 Use dl_example.cfg as template.
 The mandatory arguments are: